redis-developer/redis-movies-searcher/README.md

     movies.json json.set --keyspace import:movie --key id
 ```

+There are lots of important information going on with this simple command.
+Your instructor will explain the details of this command during the workshop.
+For now, just run it and make sure it works as expected.
+If you open Redis Insight right now, you should be able to see the movies stored at Redis.

 ![ri-ds-loaded.png](images/ri-ds-loaded.png)

 ### Task 4: Finding and removing duplicated movies

 #### ⏰ Estimated time: **10 minutes**

+The dataset you just imported into Redis contains some duplicated movies.
+You need to remove the duplicates from the dataset.
+You can do this easily by creating an index on the dataset and then use [Redis Query Engine](https://redis.io/docs/latest/develop/interact/search-and-query) commands to find the duplicates.
+The command below creates an index called `imported_movies_index` that will manage any keys that start with the prefix `import:movie:`.

 ```bash
 FT.CREATE imported_movies_index ON JSON PREFIX 1 "import:movie:" SCHEMA